A telephone/email support and advice service is available from 8am to 4.30pm Monday to Thursday, and is provided by our Diabetes Nurse Specialist.

 What to bring with you to each clinic appointment:

 - A list of all your current medications or a recent prescription.

 - Your blood glucose diary and glucose meter.

 You will need to have blood tests done before each outpatient visit.
 This means that we can give you feedback on the day about glucose and cholesterol levels, kidney function etc and make adjustments to your medication if needed.
-Please contact Catherine, the clinic secretary for details on 01 206 4652.
+Please contact Lisa, the clinic secretary for details on 01 206 4652.

 Structured Community Education:

 Information on the X-PERT programme is available on: